stevenjmesser/boring-magic/_posts/2024-12-08-our-positions-on-generative-ai.md

 But there are lots of [openly-available generative text and vision models](https://ollama.com/){:target="_blank"} you can run on your own computer – your ‘local machine’ – breaking the reliance on external suppliers.

 When exploring how to apply generative AI to a client’s problem, we’ll always use an open model and run it locally first.
-It could be cheaper than using a third party.
+It’s cheaper than using a third party, and [it’s more sustainable too](https://www.weforum.org/stories/2025/01/scaling-ai-without-breaking-the-grid/#:~:text=Open-source%20models%20help%20organizations%20bypass%20the%20expensive%20and%20power-intensive%20model-training%20process){:target="_blank"}.

 It also mitigates some [risks around privacy and security](https://www.bbc.co.uk/news/technology-68128396){:target="_blank"} by keeping all data processing local, not running on a machine in a data centre.
 That means we can get started sooner and do a [data protection impact assessment](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/accountability-and-governance/guide-to-accountability-and-governance/data-protection-impact-assessments/){:target="_blank"} later, when necessary.